Myrtle Beach, South Carolina: Annual events

 Each March since 1951 during Ontario's spring break, Myrtle Beach has hosted Canadian-American Days, also known as Can-Am Days.
 Tens of thousands of tourists flock to the area for a week's worth of special events.
 Myrtle Beach is also home to Coastal Uncorked, a food and wine festival held in the late spring annually.
 The city hosts Sun Fun Festival early each June.
 Later in June, Myrtle Beach is a popular destination for recently graduated high school seniors for Senior Week.

-Carolina Country Music Fest (CCMF) is an outdoor country music festival that takes place in June of each year and was founded in 2015 by Charlotte-based company Full House Productions.
+The Carolina Country Music Fest is an outdoor country music festival that takes place in June of each year and was founded in 2015 by Charlotte-based company Full House Productions.
 Due to concerns surrounding the coronavirus pandemic the festival wasn't held in 2020, but is scheduled to return in 2021 and take place on 10–13 June 2021.

 Myrtle Beach International Airport serves the city and surrounding area.
 With regular flights to and from destinations such as Atlanta, Boston, Detroit, Fort Lauderdale, New York and Washington, the airport is well connected for both domestic and international tourists.
 It also serves as a seasonal gateway to and from the likes of Chicago, Dallas and Toronto.

-The city is between Wilmington, North Carolina and Charleston, South Carolina with U.S. Route 17 serving as the main transport link for those journeying between those cities.
+The city is between Wilmington and Charleston with US 17 serving as the main transport link for those journeying between those cities.